richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 ![alt text](../../img/cde-job-6.png)

-####  Monitor
+We can also monitor the job using the CLI.

-Navigate to the Job Runs UI / run a few CDE CLI commands to check status.
+In the JupyterLab terminal window run a few CDE CLI commands to check status.

 ```
 # List all Jobs in the Virtual Cluster: